lthms/soap.coffee-lthms/site/posts/EndOfPhd.md

    verification of complex systems made of interconnected components as a first step towards addressing the challenge posed by the scale of the x86 hardware architecture.
-This approach is not specific to hardware models, and could also be leveraged to reason about composition of software components as well.
-In addition, we have implemented our approach in the Coq theorem prover, and the resulting framework takes advantages of Coq proof automation features to provide general-purpose facilities to reason about components interactions.
+This approach is not specific to hardware models, and could also be leveraged to reason about the composition of software components as well.
+In addition, we have implemented our approach in the Coq theorem prover, and the resulting framework takes advantage of Coq proof automation features to provide general-purpose facilities to reason about components interactions.

-## Publicatinos
+## Publications

 If you are interested, you can have a look at the paper I wrote during my PhD: